SecurityAnalysts01/ShellcodeLoader/readme_en.md

 ## Features

-Environment: The loader templates uses QT to implement, the generator and loader templates are developed with C + +, and statically compiled by VS2022.
+Environment: The loader template is developed using C++ through QT and statically compiled by VS2022.

 Currently it only has one loading modes,Other loading modes are in development.